gvwilson/buildtogether.tech/src/automation/index.md

 JavaScript, or some other language.  [%b Zampetti2020 %] looks at how *not* to use CI, and can serve as a good checklist of things to avoid.

-If you don't want to go this far, you can add [%i "pre-commit hook" "Git!pre-commit hook" %][%g pre_commit_hook "pre-commit" %][%/i%] or [%i "post-commit hook" "Git!post-commit hook" %][%g post_commit_hook "post-commit hooks" %][%/i%] to your repository to specify actions to run on your machine before and after each commit.
+If you don't want to go this far, you can add [%g pre_commit_hook "pre-commit" %][%i "pre-commit hook" "Git!pre-commit hook" %] or [%g post_commit_hook "post-commit hooks" %][%i "post-commit hook" "Git!post-commit hook" %] to your repository to specify actions to run on your machine before and after each commit.
 When I set these up, I almost always have them run commands via the build manager so that I can also run checks whenever I want.